Vegan Mushroom Gravy & Mashed Potatoes & How To Be A Spiritual Warrior

 - 3 tbsp nutritional yeast

-- 2 tbsp whole-wheat flour (for gluten free gravy - use rice powder)
+- 2 tbsp whole-wheat flour (for gluten free gravy - use rice flour)

 - ¼ tsp ground black pepper

-- In a large sauce pan, heat olive oil.
+- In a large sauce pan, heat olive oil (or vegetable broth).

 - Add onion and mushrooms and saute three minutes.